Do You Have to Discard Sourdough Starter Daily?

 Do You Have Suggestions?

 You don’t have to waste flour on a daily basis if you want to maintain a sourdough starter.
-By adjusting how much you feed your starter and by choosing recipes that rely on discard, you don’t have to throw your discard in the trash every day.
+By adjusting how much you feed your starter and by choosing discard recipes, you don’t have to discard your sourdough starter daily.

-But I realize that my recipe list is still somewhat small and limited.
+However, I realize that my recipe list is still somewhat small and limited.
 Do you have a favorite sourdough discard recipe that you don’t see here?
-Feel free to submit a recipe of your own and I’ll share it on my site!
+Feel free to submit a recipe of your own, and I’ll share it on my site!
 Or tell me about what you do with your starter discard in the comments below.